- Are you curious about the plants and animals living around you?

 Do I need scientific knowledge or experience to participate?

 Nope, although we welcome experts to join us.
 Just bring your mobile device and your powers of observation.
 We use the iNaturalist app to document the plants and animals we find.
-Museum staff and volunteers will be on hand to help you learn to use iNaturalist.
-Watch a short iNaturalist tutorial to learn how to make great observations.
+To get started: watch a short iNaturalist tutorial to learn how to make great observations.

 What do I need to bring?

 - Camera: If you plan to take photographs using your phone, bring your mobile device with the iNaturalist app downloaded and account set-up.
 If you prefer to use a different camera, you can use this to photograph need help getting set up, and then add your photos to iNaturalist from a computer when you get home.

 - Long pants, closed-toe shoes, a water bottle, and sunscreen will help keep you safe and comfortable.
 You may want a daypack, jacket, or hat.
 Feel free to also bring your favorite field guide on plants, birds, insects, etc.

 What is a Citizen Scientist?